Code-Institute-Submissions/SexualHealthDublin/README.md

 * **Plan**: At the start, I wanted the modal to hold a Google Doc - however, this looked less smooth than I had imagined, so I decided a regular bootstrap form would be better.
 It still achieved the goal - have a questionnaire button that returned a modal with a form to the user that they could fill out and submit.
-Similar to the contact us submission button, I wanted the submit button to display a message of confirmation.
+Similar to the contact us submission button, I wanted the submit button to display an alert with a message of confirmation.
 * **Implementation**: As with the contact modal, I used Bootstrap and some jQuery.
 * **Result**: While the end result differs from the original plan, I am quite happy with the result - it is clean, responsive, and easy to fill out.